alexJyerkes/VR_Research/README.md

 1.0

 ### Installation:
-To run this game, you must own Half-Life 2: Episode 2 and Half-Life 2.
+To run this game, you must install Source SDK Base 2013 Singleplayer.

+--To install Source SDK Base 2013 Singleplayer navigate to the tools in steam and right click and install it.

 Download this and put it in
 ```sh